 Join Josiane Broussard, PhD as she explains the links between sleep, circadian disruption, cardiovascular function, and metabolic health.

-Josiane will present an overview and background on sleep and circadian regulation in metabolic and cardiovascular homeostasis before diving into specific experimental examples and studies.
-She will conclude with potential countermeasures when sleep and circadian disruption are unavoidable.
+Josiane presents an overview and background on this topic before diving into 2-3 recent studies on the effects of sleep and sleep disruption on insulin resistance, metabolism, and health.
+She concludes with potential countermeasures when sleep and circadian disruption are unavoidable.

 Key Topics Include: